acfinspace/Spacelibraryoftales/docs/miyoshiakachi/originstory.md

 # Origin Story 1-5

-> Entry for YC 120 New Eden Capsuleer’s Writing Contest for the Academic/News category.
+> Entry for YC120 New Eden Capsuleer’s Writing Contest in the Academic/News category.

 ## Origin Story 1